Yildirim Army Group: Establishment

-Upon the death of Goltz Pasha just prior to Ottoman victory at Siege of Kut in the Mesopotamia front in Iraq, German military mission representative in Constantinople General von Lossow on April 22, 1916 had asked Berlin by telegraph to have (then) chief of German general staff General Erich von Falkenhayn be appointed to the head of 6.
+Upon the death of Goltz Pasha just prior to Ottoman victory at Siege of Kut in the Mesopotamia front in Iraq, German military mission representative in Constantinople General Otto von Lossow on April 22, 1916 had asked Berlin by telegraph to have (then) chief of German general staff General Erich von Falkenhayn be appointed to the head of 6.
 Ottoman Army to protect the high interests of Germany in Iran and Mesopotamia.
 He had also suggested that Liman von Sanders, who was responsible for the Dardanelle front, could now be moved to Levant also.
 Ottoman Minister of War, Enver Pasha was initially against the involvement of German allies in Baghdad.
 After the success of Halil Pasha at Siege of Kut, he did not want him to feel slighted.
 The Ottoman army meanwhile had failed to capitalize on the success at Kut and the British had made extensive preparations for another general assault.
 The British then attacked strongly, and Halil Pasha could not hold on to the defensive positions and Ottomans had to evacuate Baghdad on March 10/11, 1917.